 The band reformed in 1999 (with Lino Vairetti) releasing the Lp Taka Boom the following year, including old successes and some new songs.
 Their next production was Prog Family, under the name of Osanna/Jackson, featuring notable figures of prog rock history, such as Van der Graaf Generator’s saxophonist David Jackson, King Crimson’s David Cross, Balletto di Bronzo’s Gianni Leone and others. (!)

 Later, with David Jackson and Gianni Leone, the band contributed eight tracks to the live boxed set Prog Family (2009).
 And finally Rosso Rock Live In Japan (2012).

-Although not being a proghead, i’ve always try to bring things beyond the usual, thankfully, today’s album is no exception, and despite not even being the best of the band, Palepoli (forementioned).
-Here, Osanna’a terrific timbres, strong recording and performance is a need between the italian scene, they’re my faves!
+Although not being a proghead, I’ve always tried to bring things beyond the usual, thankfully, today’s album is no exception, and despite not even being the best of the band, Palepoli (forementioned).
+Here, Osanna’a terrific timbres, strong recording, and performance is a need between the Italian scene, they’re my faves!

-Classical and Rock, i will leave the magnificent Preludio and Tema with you, this Lp also ends with some tacky (sentinental) rock ballad, a must see.
+Classical and Rock, I will leave the magnificent Preludio and Tema with you, this Lp also ends with some tacky (sentimental) rock ballad, a must-see.
 The ‘IM’ highlights are for: Variazione III (Shuum…), a preview of the direction the band took in Palepoli, Elio D’Anna’s performance resembles Hermeto Paschoal freaky technique, short but amazing.
 And Variazione VI (Spunti Dallo Spartito…) a serious hard rock with a soul pause and a King Crimson ending.
 Kyau Tafiya!